wedobooks/wedobooks-sdk-ios-sample/README.md

 - The WeDoBooksFacade singleton is the gateway to all the SDK functionality and can be accessed like this `WeDoBooksFacade.shared`
 - Before doing anything else with the SDK you must call the `setup` method on the WeDoBooksFacade singleton instance.
 This should only be called once and will throw an error if it's called more than once.
 - All other functionality in the SDK is grouped in namespaces which can be accessed through properties on the WeDoBooksFacade instance.
-At the time of writing these namespaces exist: `bookOperations`, `diskOperations`, `configuration`, `events`, `localization`, `styling` and `userOperations`.
+At the time of writing these namespaces exist: `bookOperations`, `storageOperations`, `configuration`, `events`, `localization`, `styling` and `userOperations`.
 - After setup you can configure the SDK through these namespace properties if you for example want to use different styling that the default themes, change language, override some localizations, etc.
 - In order to do any book operations a user needs to be signed in.
 This can be checked using the `currentUserId()` method on the `userOperations` namespace property.
 - If no user is signed in the sample app displays a login screen that asks for a user id.
 If there's a user id provided through the Secrets.xcconfig file as described above, then that user id is prefilled in the text field as a shortcut.